NeoRoo

 Quick Iterations

-In short span of time, I laid out different visual cues to gain feedback from different perspective.
-I learned that iterations makes a meaningful way for the product to stay robust in users hands for long time.
+In a short span of time, I laid out different visual cues to gain feedback from different perspectives.
+I learned that iterations make a meaningful way for the product to stay robust in diverse users' hands.

 Thanks to Sponsors